site-logo Site Logo

 When choose contraception, many people wonder about the specific features of different condom brands.
 Lifestyle is a popular condom brand, and a common question is whether lifestyle condoms contain spermatocyte.

+The short answer is: No, lifestyle condoms do not contain spermatocyte.
 Presently, lifestyle condoms (manufacture by aAnselm)does not include spspermatocyten any of their condom products available on the market.

 What are lifestyle condoms?